nfigueroa2222/chef-explorer/README.md

 npm install cors -> this is needed as middleware to allow the react front end app to use the express back end

 npm install body-parser

+To deploy to gh-pages
+    - Use HashRouter instead of BrowserRouter since BrowserRouter is not supported
+    - npm run deploy -> Launches the script, to push to the gh-pages deployment branch
+    - To set up deployment branch -> Launch the script, npm run predeploy